Decomposition of some Witten-Reshetikhin-Turaev Representations into Irreducible Factors: Skein construction of the Witten--Reshetikhin--Turaev representations

-Theorem \ref{nonab_basis} asserts that the elements $u_{\sigma}$, for $\sigma$ a $p$-admissible coloring of $\Gamma$, form a basis of $V_{p,g}$.
-Moreover there exists a non-degenerate bilinear form $\left< ,\right>_{p,g}$ on $V_{p,g}$ invariant under the action of $\emcg$, for which the vectors $u_{\sigma}$ are pairwise orthogonal.
-The basis $u_{\sigma}$ depends on the choice of the embedded trivalent graph.
-We can transform a trivalent graph into one another by a sequence of Whitehead moves.
-Suppose that $\Gamma_1$ and $\Gamma_2$ are two trivalent graphs of genus $g\geq 2$, which only differ by a single Whitehead move, inside a ball $B^3$, as drawn in Figure $\ref{whitehead_move}$.
+The basis $u_{\sigma}$ depends on the choice of the embedded banded trivalent graph.
+One can transform any trivalent graph into any other one by a sequence of Whitehead moves and twists.
+We say that two banded trivalent graphs $\Gamma_1$ and $\Gamma_2$ embedded in a handlebody differ by a~Whitehead move if there exists a ball~$B^3$ intersecting each~$\Gamma_i$ transversally in four edges such that the two banded graphs coincide outside the ball and such that their intersection with $B^3$ is as drawn in Fig.~\ref{whitehead_move}.

-Fix a $p$-admissible coloring of the graphs outside $B^3$ and denote by $\Hgraph{$\sigma (i)$}$ (resp. $\Igraph{$\sigma (j)$}$) the vector associated to the coloration of $\Gamma_1$ (resp of $\Gamma_2$) with the edge $i$ colored by $\sigma(i)$ (resp with the edge $j$ colored by $\sigma(j)$).
-Then the vectors $\Hgraph{i}$ belong to the subspace spanned by the vectors $\Igraph{j}$ and decompose using the so-called 'fusion rules' formula \begin{lemma} \end{lemma} where the sum runs through $p$-admissible colorings and the coefficient $\sixj{a}{b}{j}{c}{d}{i}$ only depends on the colors of the edges $a,b,c,d,i$ and $j$ and is called \textit{recoupling coefficient} or \textit{$6j$-symbol} in literature.
-We refer to $\cite{MV}$ for a proof and an explicit computation of these coefficients.